Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

         "start": "2016-12-01T00:00:00Z",
         "end": "2016-12-03T00:00:00Z",
         ```
-        4.  start the pipeline by settint the value "isPaused" to "false"
+        4.  start the pipeline by setting the value "isPaused" to "false"
         ```
         "isPaused": false
         ```